Culture

 4. I stole this idea: “When perfection becomes obsession, magical things arise.”

-6. Find a way.
+6. be like water.
+Find a way.
 Some people see a boulder in their path, and they try to move it, or break it apart.
 The best people are like water: they flow around obstacles.
 Be like water.